cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.COMMONCONTROLS.10.1v0.1
 Agencies SHALL develop and implement a process to explicitly allow-list (trust) third-party app access to GWS services.

-- Rationale
-  - Prevents unauthorized access to GWS through the GWS API which provides additional protection against cyber attacks.
+- _Rationale:_ Third-party apps may include malicious content.
+Developing a process to review and approve apps reduces the risk of allowing malicious apps to connect to the workspace.
-- Last Modified: July 10, 2023
+- _Last modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1550: Use Alternate Authentication Materials](https://attack.mitre.org/techniques/T1550/)